isutare412/docker-dev/README.md

 # docker-dev

-Develop environment inside docker container.
+A template for VSCode develop environment inside docker container.